mark-obeirne/esports-dictionary/README.md

 Information related to the testing of this project, issues encountered, and any known outstanding bugs can be found in the [testing.md](https://github.com/mark-obeirne/esports-dictionary/blob/master/testing.md) file.

 ## Meeting user expectations
+* "As an Esports fanatic, I want to be able to share my knowledge so that more people can enjoy this passion of mine."

+It has been made very easy for users to sign up and immediately start contributing terms to the dictionary.
+On the homepage, where the user is redirected once they are registered and logged in, there are three immediate ways to submit a definition - via the link in the navbar, from the button in the jumbotron, or from the link in the Floating Action Button.
+Additionally, if a user searches and is presented with no results, they are invited to submit a definition.

+* "As a parent, I want to learn more about my child's hobby, so that I can connect with them and spend some more quality time with them."

+Not only are users able to search for terms and gain a greater understanding of the lexicon used within the Esports realm, but those submitting definitions are able to provide additional context by linking to YouTube videos, which provides a fuller explanation of the term in question.

+* "As a sports fan who stumbled upon gaming coverage during lockdown, I would like to be able to understand what the commentators are talking about, so that I can enjoy the action more."

+As stated previously, the goal is to build a comprehensive knowledge bank of terms and their meaning.
+In addition, providing YouTube videos alongside the terms and their meanings provides additional context as to what the term means and when it might be used.

+* "As the site owner, I would like to build a comprehensive glossary of gaming and Esports terms so that the site is the go-to resource when someone wants to find out what a gaming term means."

+By making it straightforward to register and submit definitions, there are fewer barriers in the way for users to get involved.
+In addition, unlike formally written articles, the site can stay up to date through user submissions and ratings.
+Finally, admins are able to maintain the list of supported games, adding new games as they are released and utilised for competitive play.
+All of these terms for a variety of games are housed in one convenient location, readily searched or perused.

+"As the site owner, I want to be able to find ways to reward users for getting involved, so that they will help to contribute to this database of knowledge."

+* To start, users gain rating points based on their submissions and the quality of these submissions as deemed by their peers.
+However, there is room to expand this further as noted in the Future Features section as the site experience is gamified with users earning achievements based on their activities.

+"As the site owner, I would like to leverage this database of knowledge in the future by selling books on the topic, so that we have another revenue stream."

+* This is a future goal of the site, as we understand that we need to build a solid database of knowledge as well as a core group of users first.
+However, we have seen this as an opportunity to pursue further.

 ## Deployment
 ### Configure Mongo Atlas Database